 The golf course is versatile with a variety of tee boxes allowing the course to play from under 4900 to just over 6800 yards with many risk/reward options.
 Fairways are quite generous and the Bermuda greens at Cypress Head are medium-sized, undulating and always in top condition.
 The course features interesting design characteristics, such as back-to-back par 3's on the front 9 and back-to-back par 5's on the back nine.
 Club selection is always key to a good score thanks to the ever present Atlantic Ocean breezes.

-This public golf course is owned by the City of Port Orange just minutes from Daytona Beach and the Daytona International Speedway.
+This public golf course is owned by the City of Port Orange, and managed by KemperSports, is just minutes from Daytona Beach, New Smyrna Beach, and the Daytona International Speedway.
 Widely praised for its conditioning, it is maintained as well as private clubs and big resort courses, but with reasonable rates.

 Hole by Hole Description

 The opening hole, a medium-length par-4 (346 yards from the back tees and 275 from the forward) is a nice easy start for your round.
 It’s a good, solid par-4 with water in front of the tee, but it’s not a serious problem.
 You can loosen up on your first swing and hit a driver.

 On the par-5 No. 2 (522 yards from the back tees and 405 from the forward), the course really starts to get your attention.
 For one thing, it’s the most picturesque hole on the course, but then again, it’s also a tough test – the number one handicap hole on the course.
 A demanding tee shot from a chute with tall trees on the left and right and a canal in front is a true test.
 It’s a driver hole if you’re hitting from the back tees, but from the forward tees, you can club down as much as you like.
 After hitting into the narrow fairway that zigzags through trees, you have to lay up to the front of a wetlands area.
 From there you take your third shot over wetlands to a deep, elevated green.